satwikkamath/Morse_Code_Generator/README.md

 5. **Binary to Morse Code Conversion**: The binary output serves as input to the 4 to 16 Decoder (IC 74154), which activates the corresponding NAND gates (IC 74LS30A) and LEDs to indicate Morse code.
 An LED ON indicates a dot, and an LED OFF indicates a dash.

-6. **Display Output**: The result, represented in Morse code, is displayed on the seven-segment display.
+6. **Display Output**: The result in decimal is displayed on the seven-segment display.

 ## Example
 For instance, when the user selects the number 1, the output would be "00 111", which translates to Dot Dot Dash Dash Dash.